List of Spartacus (TV series) characters: Marcus Licinius Crassus

 The main antagonist of War of the Damned; the richest man in Rome and a senator of the Republic tasked with bringing end to the rebellion.
 He is shown to be a skilled military strategist, manipulator and warrior.
 He is also shown to have significant disdain for the Roman elite who, despite his wealth, sneer at his lack of name.
 After being asked by the Senate to finance an army to take down the rebels, he is forced to share leadership.
-He artfully organizes the deaths of the other commanders and is given sole command.
+He artfully (and secretly) organizes the deaths of the other commanders and is given sole command.
 He takes his slave Kore as a lover and shows her great affection, even asking her to accompany him while he engages Spartacus and is devastated when she joins the rebellion to escape his son.
 Despite the harsh treatment he shows his son Tiberius after his defeat, he loves him and pushes him to succeed.
 Crassus shows great admiration for Spartacus, despite their opposing sides; and appears truly distraught when Spartacus is ambushed from behind by his dishonorable men, robbing Crassus the honor of killing him in fair contest.
 Despite his victory over Spartacus and his army, Crassus glory is stolen by Pompey; but it takes this in good stride, knowing that with Pompey as an ally, he and Caesar will form a powerful force in Rome.